SimonBaars/garmin-connect-export/README.md

 - `python gcexport.py -c all -e /Applications/LibreOffice.app/Contents/MacOS/soffice -a calc`
   will download all of your data and then use LibreOffice to open the CSV file with the list of your activities (the path to LibreOffice is platform-specific; the example is for macOS).

-- `python gcexport.py -d ~/MyActivities -c 3 -f original -u --username bobbyjoe --password bestpasswordever1`
+- `python gcexport.py -d ~/MyActivities -c 3 -f original -u --session [your-session]`
   will download your three most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist).
-Using the `--password` flags is not recommended because your password will be stored in your command line history.
-Instead, omit it to be prompted (and note that nothing will be displayed when you type your password).
-Equally you might not want to have the username stored in your command line history; in this case avoid also to give the `--username` option, and you'll be prompted for it.
-Note also that depending on the age of your garmin account your username is the email address (I myself still can login both with username and email address, but I've had a report that for some users the email address is mandatory to login).

 Alternatively, you may run it with `./gcexport.py` if you set the file as executable (i.e., `chmod u+x gcexport.py`).